cferdinandi/adventure/content/adventures/new-years-bell.md

+## Questions

+- How does the Bell work?
+- Why does Balefrost want it?
+- What do you know about Balefrost's hideout?
+- What happens if you ring the belle _after_ New Year's Eve?

 ## Locations, Events & Monsters

 {{<details summary="The Path to Balefrost's Lair." blurb="The path through the Eastern Grove is cold, icy, dark, and&nbsp;dangerous.">}}